The Best Cheeses and Meats for Charcuterie Boards

 The Best Charcuterie Cheeses

-Most familiar to us Americans is cheddar, which some of the pros prefer aged.
-"It gets a firm but crumbly texture as it ages, and develops earthy tones," Rasuli says.
+As cheddar ages, it gets a firm but crumbly texture and develops earthy tones and a sharper bite.
+It comes in the familiar yellow variety as well as white.
 It also gets sharper with time.
+Extra sharp cheddar is aged, at minimum, 10 years.
+On a charcuterie board, you can cut cheddar into bite sized cubes or wedges and place it next to sliced apples or grapes.
 The Grazing Girls prefer white cheddar for its bold bite, and Pratta likes Beehive Cheese's Queen Bee Porcini Cheddar, where the "cheddar is amped up with the addition of porcini mushroom dust, adding an earthy, sweet taste."

 RELATED: Here's Your Cheese Party Checklist